5T33Z0/OC-Little-Translated/14_OCLP_Wintel/Ivy_Bridge-Ventura.md

 com.apple.driver.AppleIntelCPUPowerManagement (222.0.0)
 com.apple.driver.AppleIntelCPUPowerManagementClient (222.0.0)
 ```
 If the 2 kexts are not present.
 They were not injected.
 So check your config and EFI folder again.
-Also ensure that the `AppleCpuPmCfgLock` Quirk is enabled in config.
+Also ensure that the `AppleCpuPmCfgLock` Quirk is enabled.

+#### Optimizing CPU Power Management
+Once you've verified that SMC CPU Power Management (plugin-type `0`) is working, monitor the behavior of the CPU using Intel Power Gadget.
+If it doesn't reach its maximum turbo frequency or if the base frequency is too high/low or if the idle frequency is too high, [generate an `SSDT-PM`](https://github.com/5T33Z0/OC-Little-Translated/tree/main/01_Adding_missing_Devices_and_enabling_Features/CPU_Power_Management/CPU_Power_Management_(Legacy)#readme) to optimize CPU Power Management.

 ## OCLP and System Updates
 The major advantage of using OCLP over the previously used Chris1111s HD4000 Patcher is that it remains on the system even after installing System Updates.
 After an update, it detects that the graphics drivers are missing and asks you, if you want to to patch them in again:</br>![Notify](https://user-images.githubusercontent.com/76865553/181934588-82703d56-1ffc-471c-ba26-e3f59bb8dec6.png)